vsrinivas/fuchsia/docs/syscalls/object_get_property.md

 The size of the write threshold of a socket, in bytes.
 Setting this will assert ZX_SOCKET_WRITE_THRESHOLD if the amount of space available for writing is greater than or equal to the threshold.
 Setting this property to zero will result in the deasserting of ZX_SOCKET_WRITE_THRESHOLD.
+Setting the write threshold after the peer has closed is an error, and results in a ZX_SOCKET_PEER_CLOSED error being returned.

 ### ZX_PROP_CHANNEL_TX_MSG_MAX